biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 Spoon flour into measuring cups and level off.
 Packing flour leads to dry, cakey cookies.

-Don’t Skip Chilling
+Do Not Skip Chilling

 Chilling is non-negotiable for thick, chewy cookies.
 Plan ahead and chill for at least 2 hours.